-One of the best things you can do for yourself is attend a grief support group.
-We recommend waiting about 30 days before you attend.
-And we know it will be difficult to get yourself together and walk into a meeting like this, but you will find a lot of other hurting people who “get” where you are.
+One of the best things you can do for yourself is to get help by counseling and support groups.
+We offer one to one grief mentoring in addition to group support.
+The first visit at FHGR, Inc. is free and our counseling and support groups can assess where you are in your journey and make recommendations on what type of therapy will be best for you.
+If you do decide to attend a grief support group, we recommend waiting about 30-60 days after your loss.
+We know it will be difficult to get yourself together and walk into a meeting like this, but you will find a lot of other hurting people who “get” where you are.
 And that can be very comforting.

 Some grief support programs offer groups categorized by the type of loss you’ve suffered.
 Some groups are for Women or Men only and that can be a nice chance to talk about issues you may be having in your marriage.
 Marriages are especially vulnerable when a couple loses a child.
 There are even grief support groups for children.
-Click on Grief Support for a list of support groups in the Louisville area.
+See all listings below under Grief Support for groups at First Hour and other groups we have vetted in the Louisville area.

-At First Hour Grief Support, Inc. we recommend the following listings for group grief support: Please call us at (502) 791-9938 to find out more information.
+At First Hour Grief Response, Inc. we recommend the following listings for group grief support: Please call us at (502) 791-9938 to find out more information.

 Counseling in a one-on-one environment can also be beneficial if you don’t feel comfortable attending a group.
 Most major health insurers cover some kind of psychiatric service and many licensed counselors accept insurance.
 The ones we have listed here are excellent in helping people navigate grief.
 You may be having panic attacks or feel lots of anger.
 Or very depressed.